Asymmetric

 Cordwainer Memory Care

-An ERP for a memory-care community — operations and resident management unified in one system.
+A back-office system for a memory-care community, operations and resident management in one system.

 Eydn